The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for Winter 2022 by FUNimation.

 Instead, the fourth season will be streaming in Japan, the Philippines, and other select Netflix territories.

-The Blu-Ray/DVD page on the official website lists 16 episodes being released as two volumes.
+The Blu-Ray/DVD page on the official website lists 16 episodes being released as two volumes for the first cour.
+It’s currently unknown how many episodes the second cour will have.

-Therefore, the Attack On Titan Season 4 Episode 16 release date is scheduled for March 28, 2021 (after midnight in Japan, which is March 29).
+Therefore, the Attack On Titan Season 4 Episode 16 release date still happened on March 28, 2021 (after midnight in Japan, which is March 29).

 Such a stopping point lines up with a previous rumor where anime news leaker Yonkou Productions claimed there would be 16 episodes in Part 1.

-The real question is the number of episodes for Attack On Titan Season 4 Part 2 and when it will come out.
+The real question is the number of episodes for Attack On Titan Season 4 Part 2.

 Updated January 5, 2021: Attack On Titan Chapter 139 release date confirmed!
 Added titles for Episodes 5 – 8 and revised analysis.